 Stock photographers should perk up their ears to this bit of news announced a few days ago: Lean In, an organization that aims to further the empowerment of women, has teamed up with Getty Images to revise how women are represented in stock photos.

-When searching for terms like “powerful women,” “businesswomen,” “working women,” or “feminism” in pools of stock photography, many of the images that pop up are what some people consider to be bothersome or even offensive — women donning boxing gloves, climbing a ladder in business attire, and holding power tools in minimal clothing are just a few examples.
-We don’t know about you’ve seen, but that isn’t exactly what a powerful woman looks like.
+When searching for terms like “powerful women,” “businesswomen,” “working women” or “feminism” in pools of stock photography, many of the images that pop up are what some people consider to be bothersome or even offensive — women donning boxing gloves, climbing a ladder in business attire and holding power tools in minimal clothing are just a few examples.

 The battle to revise these photos should be music to the ears of photographers who too have the same goal of shooting “authentic” portraits of women, but who perhaps thought their work would not fit within the stock photo community.
 Equally, it will be interesting to see whether current stock photographers who don’t necessarily take this approach will feel the need to change their methods.